sauttefk/RS485HwSerial/README.md

 * software solutions that are (blocking) waiting for the transmit buffer to be empty and another extra delay for the last byte to be shifted out

+#### Alternative hardware solution
+Instead of using a microcontroller based solution for controlling the `TE` signal like this or any other RS485 library, you may use a RS485 transceiver with auto direction control like the [MAX13487E](https://www.maximintegrated.com/en/products/interface/transceivers/MAX13487E.html).

 ## Installation
 * Download the RS485HwSerial master zip file.
 * Extract all files into a `RS485HwSerial` subdirectory in your `Arduino/libraries` directory.